szymciem8/AGV-Autonomous-Docking/README.md

 With help of differtial drive, robot can be rotated by spinning wheels in the opposite directions.
 RPM can be a positive or negative based on the direction in which the robot is suposed to turn.

+Black squares on the AGV platform are distance sensor, either Lidar or ToF.

 <p align="center">
   <img src="images/align_1.png" width="500" />
 </p>